daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 # Who is the Google Cloud Professional Cloud Architect certification aimed at?

-The Google Cloud Professional Cloud Architect certification is aimed at Cloud Architects and Solutions Architects, who are responsible for assesssing business requirements and designing Google Cloud environments.
+The Google Cloud Professional Cloud Architect certification is aimed at Cloud Architects and Solutions Architects, who are responsible for assessing business requirements and designing Google Cloud environments.
 Architects need to have a thorough understanding of all Google Cloud's products including Compute, Storage, Networks, Data, Development and Security.
-They need to be able to assess busineses requirements, identifying both functional and non functional requirements and then design a secure, resilient, scalable architecture selecting the most appropriate Google Cloud services.
+They need to be able to assess business requirements, identifying both functional and non functional requirements and then design a secure, resilient, scalable architecture selecting the most appropriate Google Cloud services.

-Whilst the primary roles targetted by this certification are architects, there are many certified people without an architecture background.
-Before the intoduction of the Google Cloud Digital Leader certification, people looking to demonstrate their Google Cloud expertise had to choose between PCA and ACE.
+Whilst the primary roles targeted by this certification are architects, there are many certified people without an architecture background.
+Before the introduction of the Google Cloud Digital Leader certification, people looking to demonstrate their Google Cloud expertise had to choose between PCA and ACE.
 ACE has a more hands on delivery focus as a Cloud Engineer versus PCA.

-For people new to Google Cloud, I recommend they initially pass the Google Cloud Digitial Leader certification, then progress to the Google Cloud Associate Engineer certification before proceeding with the Google Cloud Professional Architect certification.
+For people new to Google Cloud, I recommend they initially pass the Google Cloud Digital Leader certification, then progress to the Google Cloud Associate Engineer certification before proceeding with the Google Cloud Professional Architect certification.
 I also suggest planning ACE and PCA in close succession as there is significant overlap in the content of each so it can save study time whilst the content of ACE is fresh in memory and you're preparing for PCA.

-# How difficult is the Google Cloud Professinal Cloud Architect certification?
+# How difficult is the Google Cloud Professional Cloud Architect certification?

 Google Cloud has 3 levels of certifications starting at the entry level with Cloud Digital Leader, Associate Cloud Engineer, and a range of Professional level specialist certifications.